 Final Selection Results

 After universities select their nominees, they are sent to MEXT for final screening.
-MEXT claims that results will be out by the end of February for PGP applicants arriving in April or the end of June for all applicants arriving in the fall, but it is not uncommon for the results to be late, especially for fall arrivals.
+MEXT claims that results will be out by the end of February for PGP applicants arriving in April or mid-June for all applicants arriving in the fall, but it is not uncommon for the results to be late.
 So, expect that the results will be a little later than those dates.
-Those are also the dates when results are released by MEXT to the universities.
+Those are also the dates when MEXT releases the results to the universities.
 It may take universities another few days to communicate those results to their applicants.
 Again, this may take some universities longer than others, so if other applicants have heard their final results and you have not, that might be the cause.

 Want to Maximize Your Chance to Win the MEXT Scholarship?

-I have written three books under the Mastering the MEXT Scholarship series that go into more detail then I can possibly cover in a simple blog article – even one this long!
-Each of these books cover different aspects of the application in detail and should give you an advantage over most other applicants out there.
+I have written three books under the Mastering the MEXT Scholarship series that go into more detail than I can possibly cover in a simple blog article–even one this long!
+Each of these books cover different aspects of the application and should give you an advantage over most other applicants out there.
 They are available in ebook or print format.
-You can also ask your local public or university library to purchase them instead so that you can read them for free!
+You can also ask your local public or university library to purchase them in print or ebook format instead, so that you can read them for free!
 Please see the links below for more details about what each book covers, purchase links, and the details that libraries would need to make the order.

 - How to Apply for the MEXT Scholarship: Information about the scholarship goals, eligibility, and how to create an application strategy to increase your chances.

 - How to Write a Scholarship-Winning Field of Study and Research Program Plan: Everything you need to know about the most important document in the MEXT Scholarship application, from developing and testing a research question through to formatting your plan for submission.

 - How to Find Your Best Degree Program and Advisor for the MEXT Scholarship: How to choose the university and supervisor in Japan that is best for you, along with contact strategies and templates.